Bible Sunday – The Last Sunday after Trinity

-We welcome the families and friends of George Paton and Ava West as they come for their baptisms at St Mary’s today.
+We welcome the families and friends of Harry Elliott and of Ronnie and Nellie Locket being baptised at St Mary’s this morning.

-We again welcome David Robinson to lead and preach at All Saints’ this morning.
+We welcome Rev. Chris Samuels to preach and preside at All Saint’s this morning.

 ESSENTIAL INFO ABOUT PUBLIC WORSHIP FROM 19TH JULY

 As a church, we are commended to “look not to your own interests, but to the interests of others” (Philippians 2.4).
 Although most legal restrictions have been removed, not everyone has been fully vaccinated.
 Some of our congregation remain vulnerable, and the pandemic has shown that people can be carriers of the virus even if they do not display symptoms.

 We therefore ask that those coming to church: